 Nonetheless, it’s not hidden how environmental harm impacts the economic well being of a country in the long run.
 It might seem productive and lucrative in the short-run however but with its deep-rooted consequences such as acid rain that pose harm to agriculture by altering the acidity of the soil, reduce productivity, and eventually affect overall output.
 Similarly, other factors too have long term impacts on the economic well being such as added stress on water resources and agricultural production leading to a lack of raw materials for the manufacturing sector.

-To conclude, consumers can be considered as the greatest beneficiaries of the revolution.
-Real prices of the basic essentials such as rice and wheat reduced significantly in the markets.
+To conclude, consumers can be considered as the greatest beneficiaries of the Green Revolution.
+Real prices of the essentials such as rice and wheat reduced significantly in the markets.
 Food prices throughout Asia declined to owe to the high yielding, cost-reducing technologies built around improved seed-fertilizer-weed control components.
 This helps to tackle the rising poverty levels since reduced prices benefit the poor more than the rich as a relatively larger portion of income is spent on food by the underprivileged and poor.
 Also, the rural incomes were seen to improve but for the large farmers only whereas the small and marginalized farmers suffered.
 The productivity also improved but just for those who were privileged enough to have access to money as well as natural resources.
-It has also been reported that with the construction of tubewells, flour mills, and threshers, the drudgery of women had been significantly reduced.
+It has also been reported that with the construction of tube-wells, flour mills, and threshers, the drudgery of women had been significantly reduced.
 Moreover, in many studies, it has been reported that gender-based bias further deepened with the development of the revolution.